Southeast Forestlands logoSoutheastForestlands

 Approach

-We measured the tract with a standard cruise (species, product class, volume per acre, quality), wrote a prospectus, and put the sale in front of a vetted list of qualified buyers across the relevant mill shed with a published sealed-bid opening date.
+We measured the tract with a standard cruise (species, product class, volume per acre, quality), wrote a prospectus, and put the sale in front of a vetted list of qualified buyers across the relevant timber market with a published sealed-bid opening date.

 Outcome